Robert Theobald: Life and work

-Robert Theobald was born in India in 1929, the son of a British businessman.
+Robert Theobald was born in colonial India in 1929, the son of a British businessman.
 He moved to England at age 16 (1945), and received his higher education in economics at Cambridge, then lived for three years in Paris.
 Eventually he continued his studies at Harvard University, in the late 1950s.

 As an economist and futurist, Theobald had a global or planetary perspective.
 He wrote books, prepared and appeared on broadcasts, and lectured around the world to governments, businesses, and organizations.

 Theobald questioned and criticized conventional confidence in economic growth, in technology, and in the culture of materialism - all of which he considered to be damaging to the environment while failing to provide opportunity and income for many of the world's people.
 He warned against trying to maintain, and to spread or mimic worldwide, the American standard of living of the late 20th century.

 Despite his criticism of some aspects and effects of technology, Theobald saw tremendous potential in communications technology like on-line, personal computers (which in the 1980s he termed "micro-computers"), seeing these as tools for pooling the thoughts and opinions of very large numbers of individuals spread widely, geographically.